 Your baby's development in the 17th week of pregnancy

-The baby is gaining weight:
+The baby gains weight:

 Umbilical cord grows: